clux/facemaulers/recaps/111-prismatic-pyramid.md

 ### Mages guild
 They set up a protection ruse in the city.
 Non-detection, scry-proofness.
 All students involved even.
 Party running protection magic until that point.
 They find a way for you to get inside the [[tesseract]].
-Diano in Ethereal plane + Ursula here holding it clear.
+Diana in Ethereal plane + Ursula here holding it clear.

 ### Inside Wasteland
 Burning man scenario, sounds, torches.
 Large nightwalker chasing you as you rush to the door.